makerdao/pyexchange/pyexchange/UNISWAP_V3.md

 4. Construct trade params, e.g. `ExactOutputParams` from the trade objects slippage adjusted swap amount calculations, and use as input to `SwapRouter` transact methods.

 *The above steps utilize client side methods in `Trade` to calculate swap amounts which adjust for slippage on the client.
 You can also call the Quoter contract directly to get non slippage adjusted trade amounts.*

+Usage of the quoter contract is the currently recommended approach to calculating swap parameters.

 An example script can be seen in: [manual_test_uniswapv3_swap.py](../tests/manual_test_uniswapv3_swap.py)